Why does fraud matter?

 According to the Association of British Insurers, insurance fraud adds an extra £50 to the insurance bill of the average household.

-In these tough economic times it is important that we show our commitment to the prevention and detection of fraud to protect our customers and to keep our insurance premiums down.
+In these tough economic times, it’s important we show our commitment to the prevention and detection of fraud to protect our customers and to keep our insurance premiums down.

 There are two types of insurance fraud: